aabbtree77/aabbtree77.github.io/about/about.md

 May 2000.

-After starting my first job at the CIS lab in Finland (working with Jorma Laaksonen), I wrote a parser which loaded UNIPEN data into Matlab structures.
-The code did not survive, but I believe it was the only useful research code that I ever wrote.
+My first job: At the CIS Lab in Finland (working with Jorma Laaksonen).
+During the first two weeks I wrote a parser which loaded UNIPEN data into Matlab structures.
+The code did not survive, but it was the use of fscanf with loops to read data the way it was stored.
+No recursion, grammars, fancy libs, types, pointers, error handling...
+25 years later I believe it was the only useful research code that I ever wrote.

 <br>